List of Waziristan Campaign Victoria Cross recipients

-The following is a list of Victoria Cross recipients during the Waziristan Campaign in north-west India (now Pakistan) during the 1920s.
+The following is a list of Victoria Cross recipients during the Waziristan Campaign in northwest British India (now Pakistan) during the 1920s.

 Captain Ishar Singh

 Ishar Singh (13 December 1895 – 2 December 1963).

 Ishar Singh was 25 years old, and a Sepoy in the 28th Punjab Regiment, Indian Army during the Waziristan Campaign, when the following deed took place for which he was awarded the VC: